Simple way to make restaurant quality refried beans.

 I leave the beans soaking in the crockpot, limiting the amount of dishes and clutter used.

 The original recipe uses evaporated milk instead of the cream cheese and whipping cream, which works just as well.
 It is all about making the beans rich and creamy.
-That being said, I don’t recommend mozzarella cheese, which is what I used.
+That being said, I don’t recommend using only mozzarella cheese, which is what I used.
 When it melts, it coagulates into a large grouping of melty cheese making it difficult to mix in thoroughly.
+I use mostly sharp with a bit of mexican cheese for mine.